mjoblin/vibinui/README_DEV.md

 Sometimes a user action will trigger one or more messages from the backend.
 A common sequence of events is:

-1. The user does something (e.g. clicks "pause").
+1. The user does something in the UI (e.g. clicks "pause").
-2. A REST API call is made to perform the pause on the backend.
+1. The UI makes a REST API call to the backend to act on the pause request.
+1. The backend instructs the streamer to pause.
-3. The backend sends a WebSocket message to all clients, announcing the new pause state.
+1. The backend sends a WebSocket message to all clients, announcing the new pause state.
-4. The UI's `vibinWebsocket.ts` receives this message and updates the application state appropriately.
+1. The UI's `vibinWebsocket.ts` receives this message and updates the application state appropriately.
-5. The new application state drives visual updates to the UI.
+1. The new application state drives a visual update in the UI (changing the play/pause icon).

-This means that the code running in response to a user action does not know anything about what will happen as a result of that action, nor is it responsible for updating the UI accordingly.
-A downside to this is that it may not be obvious exactly what will happen next (it depends entirely on how the backend responds, and what message(s) it ends up sending back).
+This means that **the UI code running in response to a user action does not control what will happen in the UI as a result of that action** (that will happen later after the response message is received).
+A downside to this is that it may not be obvious -- when looking at the code which triggers an action (i.e. #1 above) -- exactly what will happen next, as that depends entirely on how the backend responds, and what message(s) it ends up sending back.

 ### REST API calls

 The UI also makes REST calls, usually to trigger an action on the backend -- or to bulk-retrieve information it won't receive over the WebSocket (such as full Album/Track/Artist information).

-The REST API documentation is available at the backend's `http://<host>:7669/docs` endpoint.
+The REST API documentation is available at the backend's `http://<host>:7669/docs` endpoint, and the UI's API handlers are found under `src/app/services/`.

 ## Additional notes